Smart data sharing with the TDCC

 APIs specify the rules of information exchange: this is why the adoption of data standards is so important.
 For the TDCC Directory and Submission API, we are using the MIABIS data standard for information about samples and the SNOMED coding system for information about diseases.
 In addition, you need to have software that speaks the same language as both your database and the API for this to work.

 Is this going to work with my database?

 Good question!
 A database itself doesn’t communicate; it's the software around it that can.
 For those biobanks who use a commercial LIMS system this may look the same.

 We have worked with various LIMS vendors on the API, but a biobank with any database should be able to interact with the API if they have the right software to do it.
 This software needs to (a) speak the same language of your database and (b) speak the language of the submission API (HTTP + the contract).

 The API is built on well-known standards (HTTP being the most important) and documents its own "contract" for interactions.
 So, it makes it as easy as possible for others to speak its language.
 To find out more, get in touch with us.

 It depends on the LIMS system you use - please contact us to find out if we are working with your supplier.

 We are approaching testing phase!
 We want to open this project up to get feedback on how it works and get help in developing on-boarding materials.
 After the initial testing we will be holding a workshop to explain more on how the API works and get feedback on the documentation.
 In the meantime, you can visit our GitHub for updates.

 You can also visit our test environment which has its own technical documentation and contract for interacting with the API.

-Finally, if you’d like to register but don’t think this method is suitable for you, please don’t hesitate to get in touch and we can support you through the process.
+Finally, if you’d like to register on the Tissue Directory but don’t think this method is suitable for you, please don’t hesitate to get in touch and we can support you through the process.